Sian-Lee-SA/Home-Assistant-Switch-Manager/README.md

 Blueprints are the heart of this component, once a blueprint is defined for a switch then it can be reused for all switches for that specific service and type.
 All blueprints are yaml defined and needs to be placed inside the `config/blueprints/switch_manager` path eg `config/blueprints/switch_manager/philips-hue-tap.yaml`.
 For a more user friendly experience and for switches with multiple buttons then a png file should be placed with the same name (case sensitive) eg a philips-hue-tap.yaml blueprint image would be `config/blueprints/switch_manager/philips-hue-tap.png`.

+#### File names

-> file names should be defined as {service-name}-{switch-name-or-type}.yaml and all lower case.
+File names should be defined as {service-name}-{switch-name-or-type}.yaml and all lower case.
 If you don't plan on posting your blueprint for others to use then it would be a good idea to prefix your file names with something unique like mycustom-{service-name}-{switch-name-or-type}.yaml.
 This way when you update the component with new blueprints then it won't overwrite your personal made ones if they happen to have the same file name.

+#### Images

 * Only PNG files are currently supported.
 * Images should not exceed 500px height or 800px width
 * Images with transparent background are preferred

-> View other blueprint files to get a grasp on how it's constructed if the following table is hard to understand.

-> For images, I tend to just google the device under the images tab.
+I tend to just google the device under the images tab.
 Next I will skim through til I find an image that has a flat perspective (top down) and is above 800px or 500px depending on the switches ratio.
 Next I will open the image in photoshop then mask out the background area with the shape tool.
 I then control click the layer to make only the visible selected which I then crop.
 Lastly I resize the image to be either 800px width or 500px height depending on which one has a greater value but I do not upscale if the image is below those sizes.

+> View other blueprint files to get a grasp on how it's constructed if the following table is hard to understand.

 Once a blueprint file or image file has been created or edited then you will need to either call the switch_manager.reload service or restart Home Assistant for the changes to take effect.